geektao1024/deepseek101/data/md/managing-articles.md

 2. **Formatting Issues**: If your Markdown isn't rendering correctly, double-check your syntax.
 3. **Sync Errors**: If changes aren't reflecting in GitHub, verify your GitHub token permissions and repository settings.

-By following these guidelines, you should be able to effectively manage articles on your GitBase website through the admin panel.
+By following these guidelines, you should be able to effectively manage articles on your LemoBook website through the admin panel.
 Remember, all your content is version-controlled through GitHub, allowing for easy tracking of changes and the ability to revert if necessary.